mlk/dropwizard-guice-example/README.md

  * Google Guice (4.0)
  * Static Resources
  * Project Lombok

-Largely as this caused me a lot of head bashing.
+ * Hibernate (using Derby as the data store)

+The primary goal of this repo is to help me to get my head round using Dropwizard with Guice.

 ```